Skip to content

 You’ll work with patients and their families and create a recovery plan that includes long and short-term goals.

-Where you’ll work
+Where you’ll work as a rehabilitation nurse

-How to become a Rehabilitation Nurse
+How to become a rehabilitation nurse

-Get an Associate’s Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
+Get an Associate’s Degrees in Nursing (ADN) or Bachelor of Science in Nursing (BSN).

 Work as a Registered Nurse, gaining two years’ experience in Rehabilitation Nursing.